There are now 2 possible online modes for units:

 Availability Location Mode Semester 1 UWA (Perth) Face to face

-- Students are able to (1) understand the assessment and management of complex clients and related issues; (2) explain site of lesion testing using the battery of hearing diagnostic tests; (3) assess, manage and treat tinnitus; (4) explain tinnitus pathology, assessment and treatment options, including masking, psychological training and other management strategies; (5) explain other complex audiological management including noise intolerance, social interactions within the deaf community, educational audiology; and (6) demonstrate teamwork and project design required for audiological screening (adult, paediatric and neonatal).
+Students are able to (1) understand the assessment and management of complex clients and related issues; (2) explain site of lesion testing using the battery of hearing diagnostic tests; (3) assess, manage and treat tinnitus; (4) explain tinnitus pathology, assessment and treatment options, including masking, psychological training and other management strategies; (5) explain other complex audiological management including noise intolerance, social interactions within the deaf community, educational audiology; and (6) demonstrate teamwork and project design required for audiological screening.

-- Indicative assessments in this unit are as follows: (1) theory examination; (2) continuous assessment; and (3) practical examination.
+Indicative assessments in this unit are as follows: (1) theory examination; (2) continuous assessment; and (3) clinical examination.
 Further information is available in the unit outline.

 Supplementary assessment is not available in this unit.